somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 {{< figure src="/pages/ingest-flow/archive-rules.png" class="screenshot" caption="Archive Rules, a cluster of 3 nodes where each node is assigned to 2 out of 3 archive partitions leading to a replication factor of _2_." >}}

-_It is important to understand that the Digest Partitions and Archive Partitions are not related in anyway.
+_It is important to understand that the Digest Partitions and Archive Partitions are not related in any way.
 E.g a Digest Partition with ID=1 does not contain the same events as are written to the Archive Partition with ID=1.__

 __Example Archive Rules__